 7. How can I help my house and property survive

 In this section, it would be easy to write a story about how you can give yourself and your property the best chance of survival.
 But I think a list of the essentials is more appropriate and will provide far greater guidance.
 Each item in the list below could potentially have a complete article written about it.
 These items assume you have a property in a fire-prone rural area or even on the rural/urban interface.

 - Reduce available fuel load around the home

-- Plant only fire resistant plans within 50 metre of your property.
+- Plant only fire-resistant plans within 50 metres of your property.
 No trees or shrubs that will contribute to ember attack

 - No gaps or dead corners anywhere in the structure where embers may enter or accumulate

 - Reduce woodpiles, outbuildings or other flammable materials that could contribute to fire spread to your property

 - Install a sprinkler system around the entire house allowing for extreme wind which will send water to areas you may not expect.
 Making such a system less effective.
 Once installed, test it on a really windy day in the summer

 - Have at least six 9kg fire extinguishers available in a strategic position for a quick response.
 Have at fire unit with at least 1000 litres of water available with a diesel motor on the pump if possible.
 If you can fill quickly from a tank – then 600 to 700 litres would be ok.
 A fire pump connected to a ring main around your house may suffice if you only want to protect specific areas